 6.5.5 ensure that the Personnel complies with the terms of these Terms and Conditions, including the requirements and restrictions set out in this clause 6;

-6.5.6 be liable for all your and the Personnel’s acts and omissions; and
+6.5.6 be liable for all your and the Personnel’s acts and omissions in relation to the Services or the Offline Services; and

-6.5.7 waive any claims for death or personal injury, unless arising out of our negligence.
+6.5.7 you hereby waive any claims against us for death or personal injury, unless arising out of our negligence.

-7.1 In consideration of the provision of the Services, you agree to pay us the Charges upfront (subject to clause 7.2) as follows:
+7.1 You agree to pay us the Charges (subject to clause 7.2) as follows:

 7.1.1 Online Services: the Charges will be payable when we confirm your Order Form in accordance with clause 2.1.1; and

-7.1.2 Offline Services: the Charges will be payable via BACS in accordance with the invoice sent to you in our acceptance email pursuant to clause 2.1.2.
+7.1.2 Offline Services: the Charges (which may include payment for the Offline Services that we may collect on behalf of the Service Provider) will be payable via BACS in accordance with the invoice sent to you in our acceptance email pursuant to clause 2.1.2.
 In some cases, where indicated on the Website or during the order process, the Charges for Offline Services may also include access to audio guides and/or other Content via a private library on the Website accessible via your Account.

 7.3 All amounts payable by you under the Contract are inclusive of amounts in respect of value added tax chargeable for the time or any analogous tax in any relevant jurisdiction including but not limited to sales, use, and goods and services taxes, which shall be paid by you.